Push-ups are an excellent exercise, in which almost all the muscles of the body participate.

 The benefits of push-ups from the floor:

 Pushups from the floor are often called “bench press vice versa.”
-This is an excellent physical exercise that develops the front deltoid muscles, triceps and pectoral muscles, that is, in fact, the same muscles as with the press.
+This is an excellent physical exercise that develops the front deltoid muscles, triceps, and pectoral muscles, which are, in fact, the same muscles as with the press.
 Push-ups are a great way to keep fit or replace the workout with “iron” when for some reason there is no way to go to the gym.

 The technique for doing push-ups:

 In push-ups, the correct technique is the key to the effectiveness of the exercise.
 The back should not bend down, and the buttocks did not stick up.
 When viewed from the side – the body is in a straight position.
 The head looks to the floor.
 Starting position on straightened arms.
 Then, bending your arms at your elbows, lower your body down.
 The lowest point of the movement is touching the floor with your chest or even the tip of your nose.
 Breathing: inhale in a downward movement, and exhale as the body rises.

 The distribution of weight and load depends on the position of the hands.

 In the standard position, the hands are placed shoulder-width apart, while the load is evenly distributed.
 If you put your hands wider than your shoulders, then the load on the deltoid muscles and the outer part of the pectoral muscle will increase.
 In the case of a decrease in the distance between the arms, the emphasis of the load is shifted towards the triceps and the inside of the pectoral muscle.